repoze/repoze.who/docs/configuration.rst

   request is a browser request), then the auth_tkt cookie plugin, then the basic auth plugin.

+- Two ``IAuthenticator`` plugins: the auth_tkt plugin and an htpasswd plugin.
-- One ``IAuthenticator`` plugin: an htpasswd one.
-This htpasswd plugin is configured with two valid username/password combinations: chris/chris, and admin/admin.
+  The auth_tkt plugin performs both ``IIdentifier`` and ``IAuthenticator`` functions.
+The htpasswd plugin is configured with two valid username / assword combinations: chris/chris, and admin/admin.
 When an username and password is found via any identifier, it will be checked against this authenticator.

 - Two ``IChallenger`` plugins: the form plugin, then the basic auth